 For the Cream Cheese Frosting

 - High-Fat Cream cheese: Cream cheese is the base of the recipe.
 It’s important you use cream cheese with a high-fat content of 33%+.
 You can use the cream cheese cold straight from the fridge!
+Check out some of my other cream cheese desserts as well!

 - Powdered sugar or Confectioners sugar: Use fine powdered sugar so that your frosting won´t turn out grainy.
 Powdered sugar should always be sifted to remove any lumps.
 Check my recipe for homemade powdered sugar

 - High-fat mascarpone: Since there is no butter in this recipe we need to have something with high-fat content to avoid a runny consistency.
 Mascarpone is an excellent substitute for the classic butter in a recipe, but be sure you’re buying the high fat version.
 Mascarpone should have a 41% fat content.
+If mascarpone is not available for you, check my mascarpone substitute article which also has a homemade mascarpone recipe.

 - Vanilla extract or bean paste (optional): Vanilla is the perfect flavoring agent.
 Of course, you can substitute it with another flavoring agent such as cinnamon, cocoa powder, pumpkin spice, etc if you’re trying to attain a different flavor profile.